-A key point to make at this stage is that you will not get credit for direct payments of child support that are made to your ex-spouse or Co-parent after your family law case is over with.
-Therefore, it is recommended that you make sure that all child support payments are made in full incorrectly at the beginning of each month Fortunately, the attorney general makes it pretty easy for you to check on this by verifying on their website but your child support was processed and paid in full as intended.
+A key point to make at this stage is that you will not get credit for direct child support payments made to your ex-spouse or Co-parent after your family law case is over.
+Therefore, it is recommended that you make sure that all child support payments are made in full incorrectly at the beginning of each month.
+Fortunately, the attorney general makes it pretty easy for you to check on this by verifying on their website, but your child support was processed and paid in full as intended.

-The temptation for many spouses in their post-divorce life is to get casual with the payment of child support directly to an ex-spouse rather than through the office of the attorney general.
-If you were to change your job, for example, and not update the court or the office of the attorney general you may be able to get into a situation where this becomes the norm for your family.
+The temptation for many spouses in their post-divorce life is to get casual with the payment of child support directly to an ex-spouse rather than through the attorney general's office.
+If you were to change your job, for example, and not update the court or the attorney general's office, you might be able to get into a situation where this becomes the norm for your family.
 I would strongly counsel against it, however.
-Even if it works out for your family short-term basis you may find that in the long term it ends up hurting you.
-For example, you may be on good terms with your ex-spouse right now and that may make paying direct child support payments more agreeable.
+Even if it works out for your family short-term basis, you may find that it ends up hurting you in the long term.
+For example, you may be on good terms with your ex-spouse right now, which may make paying direct child support payments more agreeable.

-However, if something were to sour in your relationship there is no telling that you will get credit for these payments from him or her.
-Imagine putting yourself in a situation where you have dutifully made direct payments of child support to your ex-spouse for many years but did not get credit through the attorney general's website.
-If your ex-spouse were to file an enforcement lawsuit against you for not having made child support payments correctly you may run into a situation where you were having to defend yourself in a lawsuit.
+However, if something were to sour in your relationship, there is no telling that you will get credit for these payments from them.
+Imagine putting yourself in a situation where you have dutifully made direct child support payments to your ex-spouse for many years but did not get credit through the attorney general's website.
+If your ex-spouse were to file an enforcement lawsuit against you for not having made child support payments correctly, you might run into a situation where you had to defend yourself in a lawsuit.

-It is recommended highly that you do not put yourself in this position and instead follow the process when it comes to paying child support.
-Even if it seems like a pain at this time your future self will thank you for having gone through the trouble.
-If a wage withholding order does not work for you based on your employment situation then you should speak with your attorney at the end of your divorce child custody case to determine whether or not an alternative arrangement can be set up that is satisfactory both to you and your opposing party.
+It is recommended that you do not put yourself in this position and instead follow the process when it comes to paying child support.
+Even if it seems like a pain at this time, your future self will thank you for having gone through the trouble.
+If a wage withholding order does not work for you based on your employment situation, then you should speak with your attorney at the end of your divorce child custody case to determine whether or not an alternative arrangement can be set up that is satisfactory to you and your opposing party.

 Is the payment of child support necessary when custody is split 50/50?

 This is the million-dollar question as far as we're concerned in today's blog post.
-The main idea behind having to pay child support is that since you spend less time with your child you have less skin in the game as far as daily expenses for that child.
-By paying child support you are evening up the score between yourself and your Co-parent. a fair question to ask would be whether or not either of you Should have to pay child support if you both see your child consistently in similar proportions.
-When there is no difference between parenting time why should either of you have to pay child support?
+The main idea behind having to pay child support is that since you spend less time with your child, you have less skin in the game as far as daily expenses for that child.
+By paying child support, you are evening up the score between yourself and your Co-parent. a fair question to ask would be whether or not either of you Should have to pay child support if you both see your child consistently in similar proportions.
+When there is no difference between parenting time, why should either of you pay child support?

 There are limited circumstances in which you may not have to pay child support after a divorce or child custody case.
-This is the general rule that will be applied to your case and the standard by which child support will be determined.
+This is the general rule applied to your case and the standard by which child support will be determined.
 Under Texas family law, there is no formula to lower child support percentages from the guideline amount to a lesser amount when you have a 5050 custody split.
-Unless you agreed to a different amount of child support the standard guideline amount of child support will likely be applied to your case even if you split custody of your child with your Co-parent.
+Unless you agreed to a different amount of child support, the standard guideline amount of child support would likely be applied to your case even if you split custody of your child with your Co-parent.

-If you and your Co-parent share parenting time equally then you may share daily expenses in an equal fashion as well.
-If this is the case and your incomes are fairly similar then you may be in a position where child support does not have to be paid.
-On the other hand, if your income is far higher than your ex-spouse's income then you probably will still have to pay child support even if you split time with one another.
-If your ex-spouse does not get child support from you then he or she will not be able to provide your child with adequate housing, food, and your child may suffer as a result.
+If you and your Co-parent share parenting time equally, then you may share daily expenses in an equal fashion as well.
+If this is the case and your incomes are fairly similar, you may be in a position where child support does not have to be paid.
+On the other hand, if your income is far higher than your ex-spouse's income, then you probably will still have to pay child support even if you split time with one another.
+If your ex-spouse does not get child support from you, then they will not be able to provide your child with adequate housing, food, and your child may suffer as a result.

-Another method that parents employ in custody split situations is that each person will calculate what they would pay to the other in child support and then take the difference and the person who would end up paying more in child support would pay the other the difference between their two numbers.
-For example, if you would be obligated to pay $1000 per month in child support to your ex-wife but she would be obligated to pay only $800 per month in child support to you then you would agree to pay $200 per month as the difference between the two numbers in child support.
+Another method that parents employ in custody split situations is that each person will calculate what they would pay to the other in child support and then take the difference.
+The person who would pay more in child support would pay the other the difference between their two numbers.
+For example, if you would be obligated to pay $1000 per month in child support to your ex-wife but she would be obligated to pay only $800 per month in child support to you, then you would agree to pay $200 per month as the difference between the two numbers in child support.

-Essentially, because you and your Co-parent are both contributing to the payment of your child's expenses in your households the $200 difference would essentially equalize the amount of child support between your household and theirs and would set yourselves up for a more fair outcome.
-This can be a tricky way to calculate child support for divorce or child custody cases considering how the needs of a child may fluctuate over time as well as income may fluctuate over time.
+Essentially, because you and your Co-parent are both contributing to the payment of your child's expenses in your households, the $200 difference would equalize the amount of child support between your household and theirs and would set you up for a more fair outcome.
+This can be a tricky way to calculate child support for divorce or child custody cases considering how the needs of a child may fluctuate over time and income may fluctuate over time.

-If you and your spouse determine child support figures in mediation then this determination would supersede any best interests of the child arguments that a judge could present to you.
+If you and your spouse determine child support figures in mediation, then this determination would supersede any best interests of the child arguments that a judge could present to you.
 The judge cannot substitute their best interest analysis for you and your spouse as a valid mediated settlement agreement for child support.
 Child support can be modified in the future but only upon a showing that material and substantial changes occurred in your life, the life of your Co-parent, or in the life of one of your children.
-Settling on a certain number for child support may be difficult but oftentimes it is a better option than going through a contested trial where the costs of going to court are more than the overall award of child support.
+Settling on a certain number for child support may be difficult, but oftentimes, it is a better option than going through a contested trial where the costs of going to court are more than the overall child support award.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations can go a long way towards helping you to learn more about the world of Texas family law as well as about how our office is best positioned to help you and your family during this stage of your life.
+These consultations can go a long way towards helping you learn more about the world of Texas family law and how our office is best positioned to help you and your family during this stage of your life.